isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 To create a dataset via Postman, use folders 2: Create Dataset, 2a: Create dataset for PROFILE data OR 2b: Create dataset for EVENT data.

-To create a dataset via Postman, use folders 2: Create Dataset, 2a: Create dataset for PROFILE data OR 2b: Create dataset for EVENT data.

 ## Schema and dataset best practices for partners